inpsyde/composer-asset-compiler/README.md

 - the package compiler configuration
 - the current environment

-Before the plugin starts to process any package it checks if this file is there.
+Before the plugin starts to process any package it checks if this file is package root folder.

 If so, the hash is re-calculated and, in the case it matches what is saved in the file, the processing of the package is skipped.